Fall in love with problems.

 The age-old adage of “bring me solutions not problems” is all well and good but what if the solution being presented is not the best one, and it isn’t solving the right problem?

-Here’s 3 simple tips to help your organisation shift its mindset:
+Here’s three simple tips to help your organisation shift its mindset:

 - Stop thinking of problems as something to be avoided.
 Problems will occur.
 Give your people permission to speak out when they encounter problems and provide a mechanism that makes it easy for them to do so.